SankhaSubhra/PIFW-kNN/README.md

-#A MATLAB implementation of PIFW-kNN.
+"A MATLAB implementation of PIFW-kNN."
 Written by: Nimagna Biswas and Saurajit Chakraborty.

 Reference: Nimagna Biswas, Saurajit Chakraborty, Sankha Subhra Mullick, and Swagatam Das,